tangentsoft/libtabula/README-Mac-OS-X.txt

     The first command doubles build time relative to the default configuration, and the second quadruples it.
 It also makes the resulting binaries larger, which increases the amount of time it takes to start a program.
-Build Libtabula++ like this only if you must.
+Build Libtabula like this only if you must.

     The --disable-dependency-tracking flag is necessary because,